iwoty/eisenhower_matrix/README.md

 4. Not important & not urgent: Add some extra features.

-## User story
+## The user story

 1. As a user I would like to choose a status of shown TODO items:

   - urgent & important items
   - not urgent & important items
   - urgent & not important items
   - not urgent & not important items

     Urgent means that there's 3 days (72 hours) to deadline at least.

 2. As a user I would like to see a list TODO items sorted decreasing by deadline from chosen matrix's quarter with its details.